ChloeL19/CNN-pset/README.md

 ## First Challenge: Preprocess the MNIST data
 As a data scientist, a vital part of the job is to feed your model clean and useful data.
 Your first challenge: prep your data properly.

+The MNIST dataset contains 70,000 images of handwritten numbers.
+We want our network to take the pixel values of each image as input, and then output the probability that the number represented by the pixel data is a 1, 2, 3, etc. In order to help our model can train efficiently with this data, we need to ensure the arrays of pixel values representing each image are of the appropriate shape and magnitude.

 Take a look in the “MNIST_preprocessing_students.py” file, where we’ve called the mnist.load_data() function to create four arrays of values:

-* X_train: This is an array of 60,000 training examples.
+* X_train: This is an array of 60,000 training examples, which represents about 85% of the total dataset (usually 80-90% of the dataset is devoted to training the model).
+Why 60,000?
+Well, typically we want enough data so that the model can learn to pick up helpful patterns, but not so much that the training process become unwieldy.
 Each training example contains pixel values ranging from 0-255 for a black-and-white image of a handwritten number.
 * Y_train: This is an array of labels for each of the 60,000 images in the X training dataset.
 Each label is an integer from 0-9 that corresponds to the number pictured.
 * X_test: This is an array of 10,000 testing examples with the same format as in X_train.
+This set of data is used to see how well the model performs at classifying images of numbers it has never seen before.
 * Y_test: This is an array of 10,000 labels for the X_test dataset.
 (It has the same format as the Y_train array.)

 Here’s the breakdown of what you need to do in this file:

-* Ensure the X_train and X_test data have the right shape so that the convolutional neural network can easily read the input images as a giant array of pixel values.
-Here’s the shape you need: [number of examples, image width, image height, number of color channels]
+* Ensure the X_train and X_test arrays have the right formats so that the convolutional neural network can easily read the input images as a giant array of pixel values.
+Currently, the X_train data is represented as an array of shape (60000, 28, 28), and the shape of the X_test array is (10000, 28, 28).
+This makes sense, because X_train is storing the pixel values of 60,000 images with a height and width of 28 pixels (and X_test is similarly storing the values for 10,000 images).
+The convolutional neural network, however, needs each image in the dataset to have three dimensions: height, width, and color channels.
+Since MNIST images are strictly black and white, you need to insert another dimension so that each image is stored as an array with these dimensions: (28, 28, 1).
+(As an aside, this scheme means that color images would be stored as arrays of shape: (28, 28, 3), since they have three color channels for red, green, and blue.)
 * “Normalize” the pixel values.
 This means you need to find a way to put these values in the range of 0 to 1 (they currently range from 0 to 255).
 By “smooshing” all of the training data into this scale, the neural network will learn more efficiently.
 * If the verbose argument is set to “True”, print an example training image to the screen along with its label so we know exactly what type of data we’re dealing with here.
 * Finally, you need to convert each entry in the Y_train and Y_test arrays into a one-hot vector.
+A one-hot vector is a vector in which all of the elements are zero except for a single “1”.
 Why?
 We use a one-hot vector to enable our model to compare its output to the expected output.
 How?
 The row of numbers in the one-hot vector represent how likely the input image belongs in the given class: 0 if it doesn’t fit and 1 if it is a 100% fit.
 If, for example, we give the network an image of a “3”, we want the network to say the image has a close to 100% probability of being a 3.
 That means the vector would display 1  in the spot that represents the number “3”:

 (Note: arrays are indexed from “0” hence the index representing “3” is in the fourth position)